xdavidchen/hugoblog/content/post/about-the-making/index.md

 - Background checks
 - …and so on

 With each sub-goals, you have more minor goals like notarizing document or meeting a certain level of income standard.
-The end goal we’ve reverse-engineered is still “moving to a new country..”
+The end goal we’ve reverse-engineered is still “moving to a new country.”

 The biggest problem though, is that by reverse-engineering a goal, we become extremely goal-oriented and forget to enjoy the process.